Unravelling the non-classicality role in Gaussian heat engines: Thermodynamic setting

 \section{Thermodynamic setting}

 We consider a quantum heat engine based on a single bosonic mode as a working substance.
-The bosonic mode operates between two reservoirs at different temperatures: a cold thermal bath at temperature $T_1$ and a hot squeezed thermal bath at $T_2 > T_1$ with the squeezing parameter $r_R$ and $\theta =0$.
-The bosonic mode undergoes two different cycles.
-In both of them, the work parameter is the squeezing, and both consist of reversible operations of squeezing and unsqueezing (squeezing at $\theta=0$) the mode through different protocols that are designed with the purpose to explore the role of the classicality function.
+The bosonic mode operates between two reservoirs at different temperatures: a cold thermal bath at temperature $T_1$ and a hot squeezed thermal bath at $T_2 > T_1$ with a squeezing parameter $r_R$.
+The bosonic mode undergoes two different cycles, with the work parameter being the squeezing.
+More precisely, both processes consist of reversible operations of squeezing and unsqueezing the mode through different protocols designed to explore the role of the classicality function (see Fig.~\ref{Fig_protocol}(a)).